Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor worried help you situate the edge so he can be a lot more assured that the job has been done appropriately.
-If he helps you, he will certainly see the proof you reveal as well as will not later on be inclined to say so much about it.
+It is constantly well to have the next-door neighbor worried assistance you find the edge so he can be a lot more guaranteed that the job has been done correctly.
+If he helps you, he will certainly see the proof you uncover as well as will certainly not later on be inclined to assert so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.